 - Use hyphens (-) to separate words, and avoid spaces and underscores.

-eCommerce SEO Optimization #3
+eCommerce SEO optimization tip #3

 Use your selected keywords in your product and category page descriptions.
-Let’s revisit Zara and take a look at what I’m talking about:

 This isn’t something that you should only do for SEO purposes, this will help Google understand what the page is about and position it accordingly.
 This is something you do to help customers and visitors learn more about the product they are interested in or the category they are exploring.

 - Again!
 Include your main keyword.

 - If possible, also include some of the long-tail keyword variations and synonyms.